 Grant came to Unity Care NW in early 2018, with a diverse background in business, technology and clinical work.
 Prior to his position at UCNW, Grant worked for 3 years as the Director of Integrated Health at Neighborhood Health in Nashville, Tennessee.
 There he developed and implemented an Integrated Behavioral Program and a Medication Assisted Treatment program for opiate use.
 Grant earned his BA in Business and Communications from Calvin College in Grand Rapids, MI in 2004 and his MA in Counseling Psychology from the Seattle School of Theology and Psychology in 2011.

-Shanon Hardie has served as Chief Operating Officer for 5 years, helping us with strategic planning and realizing our goals of expansion, NCQA Patient Centered Medical Home Recognition, Meaningful Use compliance and improvement in our patient satisfaction and quality care measures.
-Shanon has 22 years of progressive management experience in Community Health Centers.
-Prior to serving as COO for Unity Care NW, she served as Vice President of Operations for Sea Mar Community Health Centers, where she was responsible for the operations of their primary care clinics, their quality improvement program, expansion to new service areas, JCAHO certification for their ambulatory care program and transition to electronic medical records.
+Shanon Hardie joined Unity Care NW as Chief Operating Officer in 2011, helping us with strategic planning and realizing our goals of expansion, NCQA Patient Centered Medical Home Recognition, Meaningful Use compliance and improvement in our patient satisfaction and quality care measures.
+Shanon has over 30 years of health care experience, including 27 in progressive management roles.
+Prior to serving as COO for Unity Care NW, she served as Vice President of Operations for Sea Mar Community Health Centers, where she was responsible for the operations of their primary care clinics, their quality improvement program, expansion to new service areas, JCAHO certification for their ambulatory care program, and the transition to electronic medical records.
 Shanon thrives and finds great personal satisfaction working in a not-for-profit, community health center environment.

 Chris Kobdish joined Unity Care NW in 2016.
 Chris has over 20 years of fundraising, public relations, and marketing experience.
 Prior to her current position at UCNW, Chris built a nationally-recognized development, public policy, and community education team in the non-profit sector.
 Before moving to Washington, Chris was an independent filmmaker and owned and operated her own turn-key marketing agency in Dallas, Texas.
 Chris earned her Bachelor of Science in Communications from the University of Texas at Austin.